Antique & Vintage Surveying Transits & Related Surveyor

 A nice example of a rare piece that will make an otherwise standard looking

-instrument into a rare and desirable instrument that display well.
+transit into a rare and desirable solar instrument that will display well.